lshermanizer/programming/excel/README.md

 Common `is` statements: `isblank`, `isnumber`, `istext`, `iserror`, `iseven`, `isodd`, `islogical`, `isformula`

 ## Tips

+Use `named arrays` to speed up references to a certain data block.

 Use `Formulas` -> `Formula Auditing` -> `Trace Precedents` and `Trace Dependents` to identify related cells.
 It is also helpful to identify where error happens. `Evaluate Formula` is useful to breakdown complex/unfamiliar formulas.